lukasaldersley/ShellTools/README.md

 ShellTools supports Extensions.<br>
 If you installed ShellTools in `~/TOOLS/ShellTools`, Extensions can be placed in `~/TOOLS`.<br>
-ShellTools will look for files named `CUSTOM.sh` and `ShellToolsExtensionLoader.sh` and source them as part of it's startup.<br>
+ShellTools will look for files named `CUSTOM.sh` and `ShellToolsExtensionLoader.sh` in ShellTools's parent diectory and source them as part of it's startup.<br>
 ShellToolsExtensionLoader.sh is used as the entry point for my non-public extensions and is tracked in those repos, CUSTOM.sh is meant for general extensions or machine-specific adjustments and is set to be ignored by git in my extension repos.<br>
 You are free to use ShellToolsExtensionLoader.sh and CUSTOM.sh as you see fit, my usecase for those is just described for reference<br><br>
 *Keep in mind, those files aren't strictly executed, but they are sourced, i.e. loaded into ShellTools's context.*